nun.tax

 WinForms Stuff in 2020

-One of them actually got a few hundred downloads, it was a tool to open some loot cases dropped by "Aim Gods" streams.
+I wrote a few WinForms applications in 2020, mostly for fun.
+Most never got finished or had a purpose, it was just fun to write them.
+One actually got a few hundred downloads: a tool to open loot cases dropped by "Aim Gods" streams.

 A screenshot of a WinForms application I wrote in 2020

-A screenshot of a WinForms application I wrote in 2020.
-I think it was supposed to be a proxy scraper when finished.
+A screenshot of a WinForms application I wrote in 2020, I think it was supposed to be a proxy scraper when finished.

 Roller Champions Tracker

-Roller Champions is a free-to-play sports game by Ubisoft.
-In my opinion, one of the best competitive sports games out there.
+Roller Champions is a free-to-play sports game by Ubisoft, in my opinion, one of the best competitive sports games out there.